 Creating a sending domain involves three steps; first you must add the sending domain to BoltMail, then you must add or modify three TXT DNS records for your domain, and finally back in BoltMail you must verify that the DNS records have been added correctly.

 To create a sending domain log into BoltMail and click on Domains --> Sending Domains.

 Click 'Create new' and enter your domain name.
 Your domain name is the part after the @ symbol in the email address you want to send from, this should be exactly as it appears after the @ symbol, so do not include www (a common mistake).
 For example if the email address you will be using is email@example.com then your sending domain should be mydomain.com.
 This must be a domain that you own or control, you cannot verify someone else's domain or a shared domain such as gmail.com

-Once created the system will display two DNS records that need to be added to your domain, if you don't know how to do this you should copy the records to your IT support person, web host, domain registrar, or whomever manages your domain name.
+Once created the system will display three DNS records that need to be added to your domain, if you don't know how to do this you should copy the records to your IT support person, web host, domain registrar, or whomever manages your domain name.